communications-mining

 While the easiest way to sync emails into Communications Mining is via the Exchange integration, in cases where you do your own email extraction, you can sync emails via the API.
 Use the sync-raw-emails endpoint for raw emails, and the sync endpoint for processed emails.

 When syncing raw emails, provide the extracted MIME email headers and email body as-is (check the Reference for a description of the raw email format).
-Communications Mining parses the headers and clean the email body.
+Communications Mining parses the headers and cleans the email body.

 Note: The raw email example below shows a very small number of headers for brevity.
 Send all the extracted headers to Communications Mining, which are likely to be much longer than in the example.